philjord/ElderScrollsExplorer/README.md

-but not yet complete support for
+it does not yet have complete support for

 -Shaders